Police seek gunman who opened fire after party at a Salisbury, North Carolina, restaurant

-(CNN)North Carolina authorities are investigating a shooting that unfolded shortly after midnight at a Salisbury restaurant, leaving one victim suffering a gunshot wound to the chest, police said Sunday.
+(CNN)North Carolina authorities are investigating a shooting that unfolded shortly after midnight inside a Salisbury restaurant, leaving 14 people injured, at least six of them from gunfire, police said.

 The incident happened after a party at Thelma's Down Home Cooking, located on a commercial thoroughfare in the city of 34,000.
 Salisbury is about 45 miles northeast of Charlotte.

-In addition to the victim who was shot in the chest, two people were trampled and another was treated for anxiety, the Salisbury Police Department said in a statement.

-One victim was flown to Wake Forest Baptist Hospital in Winston-Salem, the statement said.
-The others were transported to Rowan Regional Medical Center in Salisbury.
+One victim was shot in the chest, the Salisbury Police Department said in a statement, while five others were treated for unspecified gunshot wounds.
+A seriously injured victim was flown to Wake Forest Baptist Hospital in Winston-Salem, the statement said.

 The most seriously injured victim is in stable condition, police said.